FeRNet - Female Research Network

 - will take on an active role in the mentoring process

 Early-career researches can apply with a written application.
-The application deadline for the 8th round is expected to be in the winter semester of 2020/21.
-The written application should either be mailed to the Women's Office or sent in PDF format via email to mentoring.frauenbeauftragte(at)uni-bamberg.de.
+The application deadline for the 8th is October 1st 2021.
+The written application should be mailed as one PDF to the Women's Office via email to mentoring.frauenbeauftragte(at)uni-bamberg.de.

 The written application must include the following elements: